- Intelligence Community

 - Contact Us

-Matthew G. Olsen was sworn in as the Director of the National Counterterrorism Center (NCTC) on August 16, 2011 upon his confirmation by the U.S. Senate.
+Nicholas "Nick" Rasmussen was sworn in as the Director of the National Counterterrorism Center on December 18, 2014, upon his confirmation by the United States Senate.
+He previously served as NCTC's Deputy Director since June of 2012.

 You have selected to open